baleada/docs/src/prose/features/04-extensions/intersection.md

 ## Use your visibility
 :::

-`useVisibility` returns `visibility`—an object with tools you can use to react to an element's visibility and visibility.
+`useIntersection` returns `visibility`—an object with tools you can use to react to an element's visibility and visibility.

 Here's a breakdown of that object: